sohanv/TimeTable-Generator/README.md

-# COMP-PROJECT
+# Simple Timetable Generator
 Project for CBSE 12th Grade Computer Science.

-Generates a timetablbe based on data entered by user.
+Generates a timetable based on data entered by user.

 Run FrontEnd SohanEdit.py

+Made on Python, using libraries such as Pillow(PIL), tabulate etc.